 - Sociocracy 3.0 is open: We want to encourage growth of a vibrant ecosystem of applications and flavors of sociocracy, where people share and discuss their insights and the adaptations they are making for their specific context.
 To this end Sociocracy 3.0 puts emphasis on communicating the underlying principles and explicitly invites the creativity of everyone to remix, extend and adapt things to suit their needs.

 - Sociocracy 3.0 is free: To eliminate the barrier of entry for people and organizations we provide free resources under a Creative Commons Free Culture License to learn, practice and teach Sociocracy 3.0.
-Everyone can use our resources without our explicit permission, even in a commercial context, or as a basis for building their own resources [^as long as they share their new resources under the same license].
-We encourage other organizations, consultants, coaches, learning facilitators and trainers to follow our example and release their resources too.
+Everyone can use our resources without our explicit permission, even in a commercial context, or as a basis for building their own resources, as long as they share their new resources under the same license.
+We expect and support other organizations, consultants, coaches, learning facilitators and trainers to follow our example and release their resources too.

 The Evolution of the Sociocratic Circle Organization Method

 Maybe we need to make this explicit: Sociocracy 3.0 is not targeted specifically at the existing community of people exploring the Sociocratic Circle Organization Method, or at The Sociocracy Group (TSG).
 The Sociocratic Circle Organization Method (SCM) is already well developed and many people appear to be mostly happy with it.

 Yet from our direct experience, even for those organizations that have heard about sociocracy, there are many obstacles to actually become invested.
 With Sociocracy 3.0 we actively work on addressing and eliminating what stands in the way.